Sørlaguna

 Sørlaguna is a lagoon on the island of Jan Mayen.
 It is the largest lake of Jan Mayen, and is located in the central part of the island, near the bay of Rekvedbukta.

+Unlike the second-largest lake on Jan Mayen, Nordlaguna, Sørlaguna is not permanent; its water level is affected by changes in temperature and seasons, and dries out during the Summer.
+Sørlaguna is separated from the ocean by a natural barrier on the island's beach.